message/iata/TH.md

 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure.
 - This does not apply to passengers transiting without disembarking the aircraft.
 3. Passengers traveling under the Sandbox Program scheme must:
-a. arrive on a direct flight from Dubai (DXB) to Phuket (HKT);
+a. arrive at Phuket (HKT);
 b. have not been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe in the past 14 days;
 c. have a Thailand Pass QR code obtained at <a href="https://tp.consular.go.th">https://tp.consular.go.th</a> ;
 d. have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure;
 - This does not apply to:
-- passengers younger than 11 years;
+- passengers younger than 12 years;
-- nationals of Thailand between 12 and 17 years with a COVID-19 vaccination certificate showing that they received one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
+- passengers between 12 and 17 years with a COVID-19 vaccination certificate showing that they received one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
 - passengers with a recovery certificate and a COVID-19 vaccination certificate showing that they received at least one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at most 3 months after the infection and at least 14 days before departure.
 e. have a COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai;
 - This does not apply to passengers younger than 6 years;